Azure Resource Manager - Using secrets in ARM templates

 |

-property.
+In the template above, as part of the access policies [line 22], for the key, secrets, and certificates permissions, you have used all as the value.
+As it literally means, this permission level provides full permission set to the service principal specified using objectId property.
 This is not recommended in a production Key Vault.
-You must secure the key vault as well and restrict access to what is really needed.
-The allowed values for the key and secret permissions can be seen in the resource provider reference.
+You must also secure the key vault and restrict access to only what is needed.
+The allowed values for the key and secret permissions are listed in the resource provider reference.

 enabledForTemplateDeployment specifies whether Azure Resource Manager is allowed to retrieve secrets from the vault or not.

-Adding secrets to vault
+Adding secrets to the vault

-resource to the template to add secrets to the vault.
+Once you have a key vault provisioned, you can add the Microsoft.KeyVault/vaults/secrets resource to the template to add secrets to the vault.
 The following resource definition will do that job.

 |